 Node Name Description Association Use the Association node to identify association and sequence relationships within the data.
 For example, "If a customer buys cat food, how likely is the customer to also buy cat litter?"
 In the case of sequence discovery, this question could be extended and posed as, "If a customer buys cat food today, how likely is the customer to buy cat litter within the next week?"
 Cluster Use the Cluster node to perform observation clustering, which can be used to segment databases.
 Clustering places objects into groups or clusters suggested by the data.
 The objects in each cluster tend to be similar to each other in some sense, and objects in different clusters tend to be dissimilar.
 DMDB (Data Mining Database) The DMDB node creates a data mining database that provides summary statistics and factor-level information for class and interval variables in the imported data set.
 Improvements to SAS Enterprise Miner have eliminated the previous need to use the DMDB node to optimize the performance of nodes.
 However, the DMDB database can still provide quick summary statistics for class and interval variables at a given point in a process flow diagram.
 Graph Explore The Graph Explore node is an advanced visualization tool that enables you to interactively explore large volumes of data to uncover patterns and trends and to reveal extreme values in the database.
 You can analyze univariate distributions, investigate multivariate distributions, create scatter and box plots, constellation and 3-D charts, and so on.

-Market Basket The Market Basket node performs association rule mining over transaction data in conjunction with item taxonomy.
-Market basket analysis uses the information from the transaction data to give you insight, for example, about which products tend to be purchased together.
+Node Name Description Market Basket The Market Basket node performs association rule mining over transaction data in conjunction with item taxonomy.
+Market basket analysis uses the information from the transaction data to give you insight (for example, about which products tend to be purchased together).
 The market basket analysis is not limited to the retail marketing domain and can be abstracted to other areas such as word co-occurrence relationships in text documents.

-Node Name Description MultiPlot Use the MultiPlot node to visualize data from a wide range of perspectives.
+MultiPlot Use the MultiPlot node to visualize data from a wide range of perspectives.
 The MultiPlot node automatically creates bar charts and scatter plots for the input and target variables without requiring you to make several menu or window item selections.
 Path Analysis Use the Path Analysis node to analyze Web log data and to determine the paths that visitors take as they navigate through a Web site.
 You can also use the node to perform sequence analysis.
 SOM/Kohonen Use the SOM/Kohonen node to perform unsupervised learning by using Kohonen vector quantization (VQ), Kohonen self-organizing maps (SOMs), or batch SOMs with Nadaraya-Watson or local-linear smoothing.
 Kohonen VQ is a clustering method, whereas SOMs are primarily dimension-reduction methods.
 StatExplore Use the StatExplore node to examine the statistical properties of an input data set.
 You can use the StatExplore node to compute standard univariate distribution statistics, to compute standard bivariate statistics by class target and class segment, and to compute correlation statistics for interval variables by interval input and target.
-Text Miner The Text Miner node enables you to perform text mining to uncover the underlying themes or concepts that are contained in large document collections by classifying documents, finding explicit relationships or associations between documents, and clustering documents into categories.
 Variable Clustering Variable clustering is a useful tool for data reduction and can remove collinearity, decrease variable redundancy, and help to reveal the underlying structure of the input variables in a data set.
-When properly used as a variable- reduction tool, the Variable Clustering node can replace a large set of variables with the set of cluster components with little loss of information.
+When properly used as a variable-reduction tool, the Variable Clustering node can replace a large set of variables with the set of cluster components with little loss of information.
 Variable Selection Use the Variable Selection node to quickly identify input variables that are useful for predicting the target variable.